elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Keywords as last arguments

-Elixir also supports a syntax where if the last argument of a call is a keyword list, then the square brackets can be skipped.
+Elixir also supports a syntax where if the last argument of a call is a keyword list then the square brackets can be skipped.
 This means that the following:

 ```elixir
 if(condition, do: this, else: that)